Hikiruka/Material-UI-IRC/README.md

 **ANDROID INTEGRATION:**
 Hermes is fully material designed, follows Google's design guidelines and integrates perfectly with Android Lollipop services and notifications.
 If you are running pre Lollipop Android you will still get material designed app.

-**NO PAYMENT REQUIRED:**
-You can use Hermes complete functionality for free.
-If you wish to remove the ads, use the "Remove ads" function.